qml.resource.FirstQuantization

 Estimate the number of non-Clifford gates and logical qubits for a quantum phase estimation algorithm in first quantization using a plane-wave basis.

-To estimate the gate and qubit costs for implementing this method, the number of plane waves, the number of electrons and the unit cell volume need to be defined.
+To estimate the gate and qubit costs for implementing this method, the number of plane waves, the number of electrons and the lattice vectors need to be defined.
 The costs can then be computed using the functions gate_cost() and qubit_cost() with a target error that has the default value of 0.0016 Ha (chemical accuracy).
 Atomic units are used throughout the class.

 Parameters